 - Harzing, A.W.; Sorge, A.M.
 (2003) The relative impact of country-of-origin and universal contingencies on internationalization strategies and corporate control in multinational enterprises: World-wide and European perspectives, Organisation Studies, 24(2): 187-214.
 [Roland Calori Prize for the best paper published in Organization Studies 2003-2004] Available online... - Publisher’s version

 In the same year, I also published a conceptual paper on country-of-origin effects with Niels Noorderhaven.
-We argue that both homogeneity of the home country culture, and the level of power distance and uncertainty avoidance in the home country culture, will increase the strength of the country-of-origin effect.
+We argued that both homogeneity of the home country culture and the level of power distance and uncertainty avoidance in the home country culture would be likely to increase the strength of the country-of-origin effect.
 In contrast, small size and openess of the home economy, as well the level of diversity in the cultural and institutional environment of host countries, are expected to decrease the country-of-origin effect.
-Finally, internationalisation through greenfields, rather than through acquisitions is likely to increase the strength of the country-of-origin effect.
+Finally, internationalisation through greenfields, rather than through acquisitions would be likely to increase the strength of the country-of-origin effect.

 - Noorderhaven, N.G.; Harzing, A.W.
 (2003) The "Country-of-Origin Effect" in multinational corporations: Sources, mechanisms and moderating conditions, Management International Review, 43, special issue 2): 47-66.
 Available online... - Publisher’s version